Ellen Dubin: Career

-From 2004 to 2006, Dubin starred in the TV series The Collector as Jeri Slate.
+Dubin moved to Los Angeles to advance her acting career, but continued to work both there and in her native Canada.
+After a series of guest roles in television series, Dubin portrayed the cannibal Giggerotta in the Canadian-German science fiction series Lexx, beginning in two of the four television films that began the series.
+She reprised her role in a recurring capacity in the three seasons that followed.
+From 2004 to 2006 she starred in the television series The Collector as Jeri Slate.
 She was nominated for a Gemini Award for this role.
-She also played a guest appearance role in Gene Roddenberry's Earth: Final Conflict as well as a number of other series.
-In 2006 Dubin appeared in the TV movie The Wives He Forgot with Molly Ringwald and Mark Humphrey.
-In 2004 she appeared in Napoleon Dynamite.
+She also made a guest appearance in Gene Roddenberry's Earth: Final Conflict as well as a number of other series.
+In 2004 Dubin appeared in Napoleon Dynamite.
+In 2006 she appeared in the TV movie The Wives He Forgot with Molly Ringwald and Mark Humphrey.
+In 2019 she had a role in Roland Emmerich's war film Midway.